-The lease at Crimsonwing Limited will expire in July 2013 and any extensions will need to be renegotiated.
+The lease at Crimsonwing Limited will expire in July 2013 and any extensions are still being renegotiated.

 None of the lease agreements are subject to contingent rent nor is there an option to purchase the property at the end of the lease term.